calvinfeng/machine-learning-notebook/README.md

 Some of my old Tensorflow code probably won't work anymore.

 ## Table of Contents

-The list is not sorted in any order.

 * Clustering
 * Simple Neural Networks